Q&A - emergent technology

 Facial Recognition Technology

-Facial Recognition Technology is a topic that draws strong interest; therefore, Police is seeking information and advice from independent experts.
-This will help ensure the safety and security of communities is at the forefront of our thinking and decision-making.
+Facial Recognition Technology is a topic that draws strong interest; therefore, Police has sought information and advice from independent experts.
+This helps ensure that the safety and security of communities is at the forefront of our thinking and decision-making.

-What research is being done around Facial Recognition Technology?
+What research has been done around Facial Recognition Technology?

-Leading experts and researchers on Facial Recognition Technology, Dr Nessa Lynch and Dr Andrew Chen will develop a report exploring the current and possible future uses of Facial Recognition Technology and what it means for policing in New Zealand communities.
+Leading experts and researchers on Facial Recognition Technology, Dr Nessa Lynch and Dr Andrew Chen have provided us with a report exploring the current and possible future uses of Facial Recognition Technology and what it means for policing in New Zealand communities.

 • defining Facial Recognition Technology